For your convenience, our most common customer questions are answered right here.

 - Calendars and Deadlines

-Finally, when your case closes, your Case Navigator™ will have a wrap-up session with you to help strategize services that might be available should you need them after the case closes, as well as help you think through the ways you might continue the good habits you developed during the case.
+When your case closes, your Case Navigator™ will have a wrap-up teaching session with you to help strategize services that might be available should you need them after the case closes, as well as help you think through the ways you might continue the good habits you developed during the case.

 What if I lose the documents you give me?